How To Stop Puppy Aggression

 Pain or Rough Play

-Sometimes, if you see signs of aggressive puppy behaviour, it’s more to do with other dogs than your own.
+Sometimes, if you see signs of aggressive puppy behavior, it’s more to do with other dogs than your own.
 For example, if your puppy is at the mercy of a bigger or more aggressive dog who plays rough and causes him pain, you might see him act out to defend himself.
 After all, what else can a little dog do?
-If this is a problem for your puppy, it’s up to you to step up as the pack leader.
+If this is a problem for your puppy, it’s up to you to step up as the pack leader and ensue normal play.

 Possessiveness or Territorialism